dowan/canopsis-webcore/src/canopsis/uibase/README.md

 ### Lint

-Tested on commit : [ERROR : The brick is not in a dedicated git repository].
+Tested on commit : 16a2ca8.

 | Target | Status | Log |
 | ------ | ------ | --- |